partylikeits1983/miden-tutorials/docs/src/rust-client/counter_contract_tutorial.md

 }
 ```

-*When running the code above, there will be some unused imports, however, we will use these imports later on in the tutorial.*
+_When running the code above, there will be some unused imports, however, we will use these imports later on in the tutorial._

+**Note**: Running the code above, will generate a `store.sqlite3` file and a `keystore` directory.
+The Miden client uses the `store.sqlite3` file to keep track of the state of accounts and notes.
+The `keystore` directory keeps track of private keys used by accounts.
+Be sure to add both to your `.gitignore`!

 ## Step 2: Build the counter contract

 For better code organization, we will separate the Miden assembly code from our Rust code.

 Create a directory named `masm` at the **root** of your `miden-counter-contract` directory.
 This will contain our contract and script masm code.

 Initialize the `masm` directory: